Lost in Food

 How to fix mayonnaise when it goes wrong?

-I can honestly say that I’ve never had any problems making mayonnaise by hand, it’s never split on my.
-The number 1 rule when making mayonnaise is to pour the oil slowly whist whisking quickly!
+I can honestly say that I've never had any problems making mayonnaise by hand, it's never split on me.
+The number 1 rule when making mayonnaise is to pour the oil in slowly whist whisking quickly!

 • Too thick: if your mayonnaise still looks too thick after stirring through the vinegar or lemon juice, add a tablespoon or two of warm water to reduce it down a little.

-• Too thin: if your mayonnaise is smooth by thin, add a little more oil, a tablespoon at a time, ensuring you are whisking constantly until you achieve the desired consistency.
+• Too thin: if your mayonnaise is smooth but too thin, add a little more oil, a tablespoon at a time, ensuring you are whisking constantly until you achieve the desired consistency.

 • Not emulsifying: if your mayonnaise looks like a curdled, watery mess it is because the oil was added too quickly.
 Try breaking a fresh egg yolk into a clean bowl then slowly adding and beating the curdled mayonnaise into the yolk.
 The fresh yolk should help to emulsify the sauce and bring the mayonnaise together.